.

 jurisprudence.noun,.plural.jurisprudences

-Law:.the philosophy or science behind the law
+Law:.the philosophy or science behind law (which law?)

 jurisprudentially.adverb